5 Tips to Build

 - First, content management tools should be easy-to-learn, practical and suitable for the editors who often lack coding skills (for example, language tutors or sports instructors).

 - Second, content management tools should be designed bearing in mind the format and volume of existing content.
 After all, chances are there’s already a great deal of high-quality, tested educational content that can and will be reused on your platform.
 It can be anything from Excel spreadsheets to short training videos or even hard copies.
 The challenge is to figure out how to extract and transform valuable data from multiformat files, optimize this process according to the requirements of the future system and make it work seamlessly when the eLearning platform is in operation.
+We have gained good experience in solving this challenge when developed a conversion framework for dictionary and text processing.

 Here’s a good example.
 When we were working on a series of eLearning mobile applications for learning languages, we created a simple-to-use web editor for content managers.
 It was designed and built as a drag-and-drop tool that allows language teachers or basically anyone to compile and update learning programs, add motivational features, create new assignments and quizzes and add them to the app in real time without coding skills.
 This idea was a real gamechanger for the publishers, as they could update and expand their applications without addressing to the development team.